 Higher National Certificate in Computing.
 Employed for 3 years in a computing sales team advising customers on purchase requirements and helping them troubleshoot problems with installed systems.
 Trained in using Unix and Novell network systems and a wide variety of hardware.
 Experienced in many PC packages including most Microsoft products.
-Good communicator, experienced in dealing with the pub-
+Good communicator, experienced in dealing with the public and working as part of a